Location

 Abstract

 This is a story about a group of islanders who suffered violence, intimidation and murder amidst their struggle for "self-determination".
 In 1979, Palau adopted it's Constitution which was the first to include a ban on Nuclear tests.
 Their favourable strategic location, however, being the gateway to the Micronesian region, meant strong opposition from the US.
-This provision as expected, was strongly opposed and whilst several referendums were held on the request of the US millitary to vote on the "Compact of Free Association", (a $250 million dollar provision in return for exclusive millitary rights to any territories of Palau), none of the referendums held achieved the required vote.
-In August 1987, the House of Delegates following extreme pressure ammended the Constitution allowing a 67% vote which would allow nuclear equipment on Palau.
+This provision as expected, was strongly opposed and whilst several referendums were held on the request of the US military to vote on the "Compact of Free Association", (a $250 million dollar provision in return for exclusive military rights to any territories of Palau), none of the referendums held achieved the required vote.
+In August 1987, the House of Delegates following extreme pressure amended the Constitution allowing a 67% vote which would allow nuclear equipment on Palau.
 A compelling testimony to a 40 year of leadership with nothing to show.

 Location